 Pranayama is an essential practice of Yogic methodology.
-It is described to practice in a daily routine.
+Therefore, everyone should practise in a daily routine.

-Prana(breath) has a deep influence on the physical and mental body.
+Prana(breath) profoundly influence the physical and mental body.
 With proper breathing, it is easier to solve any mental problems.

-In Pranayama there are different breathing practices by which a practitioner makes his pranic level deeper and clear.
+In Pranayama, there are different breathing practices by which a practitioner makes his pranic level more profound and clear.

-It helps the lungs to work appropriately and the mind becomes calm after a good supply of oxygen in the brain.
+It helps the lungs work appropriately, and the mind becomes calm after a good supply of oxygen in the brain.

-There are few Pranayamas that are highly suitable to cure OCD and these are:-
+There are a few Pranayamas, Yoga for OCD that is highly suitable to cure it, and these are:-